Image Service

 Host with IIS and a Non-HTTP Protocol on Windows Server 2003 / XP

-Microsoft does not support hosting a WCF service in IIS on Windows Server 2003 / Windows XP using a non-HTTP protocol (for example, NET.TCP, NET.PIPE), but you can do it and it works using the help of an HTTP module.
+Microsoft does not support hosting a WCF service in IIS on Windows Server 2003 or Windows XP using a non-HTTP protocol (for example, NET.TCP, NET.PIPE), but you can do it, and it works using the help of an HTTP module.

 The EPiServer.ImageLibrary

-assembly actually supplies such a module to support this hosting option.
-No user code is required for this, only configuration.
+assembly supplies such a module to support this hosting option.
+You do not need code for this; only configuration.

-The main disadvantage with this hosting method is that the requests to the WCF service do not go through the IIS HTTP pipeline and therefore have no effect on the lifetime of the web application.
-This means that you must activate the web application hosting the service via a normal web request to call the HTTP module and open the service host.
+The main disadvantage of this hosting method is that the requests to the WCF service do not go through the IIS HTTP pipeline and have no effect on the web application's lifetime.
+You must activate the web application hosting the service through a normal web request to call the HTTP module and open the service host.

 Related topics